GradleUp/gratatouille/README.md

 Gratatouille is an opinionated framework to build Gradle plugins.
 Write Kotlin functions and the Gratatouille KSP processor generates tasks, workers, and wiring code for you.

-When used in classloader isolation mode, Gratatouille enforces a clear separation between your plugin implementation (**tasks**) and your plugin wiring (**plugin**) making your tasks immune to [classloader issues](https://github.com/square/kotlinpoet/issues/1730#issuecomment-1819118527) 🛡️
+When used in classloader isolation mode, Gratatouille enforces a clear separation between your plugin implementation (**tasks**) and your plugin glue (**wiring**) making your tasks immune to [classloader issues](https://github.com/square/kotlinpoet/issues/1730#issuecomment-1819118527) 🛡️

 **Key Features**: